Wanna know one of the top excuses entrepreneurs use to avoid outsourcing tasks?

 Assign oversight of your helpdesk to a qualified assistant.
 If your business includes an on-call question-answering service, it can definitely be overseen by a team member.
 Create scripts for responding to typical inquiries, flowcharts for guiding customers toward solutions, and instructions on how to handle out-of-scope questions.

 Hire someone to do your monthly bookkeeping and make it an automated process.
 Do you love sending out invoices and chasing down client payments?
 I sure don’t!
-There may be some satisfaction in totalling up your monthly income figures, but most of us would happily delegate this task to a capable team member.
+There may be some satisfaction in totalling up your monthly income figures, but most of us would happily outsource this task to a capable team member.
 Certain complex financial tasks may need to go to an actual accountant, but if your expenses and income are relatively straightforward you may be able to automate portions of your bookkeeping or assign the entire workload to a clever contractor.

-Delegate facilitation of affiliate payouts.
+Outsource facilitation of affiliate payouts.
 Even if you’re not comfortable outsourcing all of your bookkeeping, consider assigning affiliate payments to a team member.
 Have them run the reports and pay affiliates on a set day each week or month.

-Delegate Recurring Content-Related Tasks
+Outsource Recurring Content-Related Tasks

 Regardless of what type of services or products you offer, you need to communicate with your customer base on a regular basis and via multiple media.
 It might’ve been fun to write all of your own tweets and blog posts when you were first starting out, but now you need support.
 And recurring content tasks fall squarely into the recurring-and-delegatable category!

 Put your assistant in charge of content creation and distribution.
 This can encompass everything from writing blog posts and email newsletters to scheduling social media posts and refining video scripts.
 Make a list of all of the content you release on a daily, weekly, and monthly basis.
 Which are the most time-consuming?
 Do ANY of them truly need to be created by you personally?
 Remember that you can always review and edit content before it goes live.
-Prioritize, delegate, and stand back.
+Prioritize, Outsource, and stand back.

 Hire a graphics-savvy contractor.
 If you release a new report or product every month, the cover design and internal layout can be handled by a design-loving VA.
 This person can also be put in charge of creating blog post images, social media images, and any additional recurring visual content.